finna-pomodoro-project/finna-pomodoro-backend/README.md

 This repository will host the Finna Pomodoro Daemon.
 It's the application that handle the pomodoro logic and communication among the interested parties.

+# Features

+- Complete separation of the login (backend) from the user interfaces.
+- Backend written in C++11 using robust timing abstractions.
+- Real-time pomodoro with robust numerical methods.
+- A DBus-based protocol designed to minimize possible bugs in clients.
+- Ninjas!
+No, just kidding, but the protocol is so well designed that allows flexible implementation by defining optional parts that would restrict implementers' creativity.
+- DRM-free!

 # Dependencies

 This daemon is written in C++ and depends on the glibmm library.
 You'll also